 If you’re looking to record vocals, live instruments, or if you want a proper monitoring setup, then there is no way around an audio interface.
-Most modern interfaces today work with all sorts of DAW software.
-When choosing an audio interface for Ableton, you want to first establish your use case.
+Most modern interfaces today work with all sorts of DAW software, so you can be using Ableton, FL Studio, Garageband, Logic Pro, Pro Tools or any other.
+They’re not DAW specific.
+However, you do want to establish a use case.
 What do you really need the interface for?
 This will help narrow down choices and you’ll be able to find something that will get the job done within your budget.

 You should make absolutely no compromise on sound quality! choose an interface that has transparent preamps, something that gives you quite a bit of headroom.
 Another consideration is having good converters.
 Fast ADC/DAC are both very important, which is why you should choose an interface that has a 192kHz sample rate with a bit depth in the 24 or 32 range.

 While an entry level interface will give you the required sample rate and bit depth, if you have some extra bucks to spare, go for an interface that features Thunderbolt or USB-C ports.
-You will not only get better latency but also something that will work with modern machines.
+You will not only get a more modern configuration but also something that will work with recent machines.
 However, keep in mind your computer’s connectivity options.
 For example, you’ll find a USB port on every computer/laptop but a TB port is usually found on modern macs.
 It is not a feature you commonly see on Windows machines.

 So that’s about it, pretty much all audio interfaces in the market can handle Ableton.
-As a matter of fact, you’ll find that a lot of them include Ableton Live as part of their software package.
-Just make sure to look at the specs and review other product details before you make a purchase to see if there have been any compatibility issues in the past.
+As a matter of fact, you’ll find that a lot of them include Ableton Live as part of their software package however this is not a requirement.
+Do not limit yourself to what software comes with the interface, instead look at the specs and review other product details before you make a purchase and find one that suits your needs the best while giving you the best sound quality!

 Best Audio Interfaces for Ableton Reviews